michael-mcmasters/Poll-Booth-Smart-Contract/README.md

 cd Poll-Booth-Smart-Contract
 ```

-Install Truffle to get a local blockchain.
+Use [NPM](https://www.npmjs.com/) to install Truffle which will give you a local blockchain.
 Then install a hardware wallet to store your fake Ether.
 <br>
-(This may take a few minutes.)
+(Both commands may take a few minutes.)
 ```
 npm install -g truffle
 npm install @truffle/hdwallet-provider
 ```

-Compile the program.
+Compile the smart contracts.
 ```
 truffle compile
 ```